 If the cost of connecting to the grid is too high – say, due to the need for a substation upgrade or cable reinforcements – a project may be deemed financially unviable.
 That can mean pausing or even abandoning developments that are otherwise shovel-ready.
 This is particularly true for edge-of-grid or rural sites, which are more likely to experience limited capacity.

-Planning Pressure for Lower-Carbon Homes
+Planning Pressure for Low-Carbon Homes

 Tips for Navigating Grid Constraints